Ricky Betar: Swimming career

 At the 2020 Tokyo Paralympics, Betar teamed up with Madeleine McTernan, Ruby Storm, and Benjamin Hance in the Mixed 4 x 100 m freestyle S14.
 They won the silver medal with a time of 3:46.38, just under 6 seconds behind the winners, Great Britain, who set a world record.
 Betar also qualified for the finals in the 200 m freestyle S14 and 100 m butterfly S14 and finished seventh and eighth respectively.
 He also competed in the 100 m backstroke S14 but failed to advance to the Final.
+He competed at the 2023 World Para Swimming Championships in Manchester, England but did not medal.